vreemdelabs/Scoreview-Base/README.md

 ## Crasy choice and over ambition

-The software is portable, I even wanted to compile it on android native before understanding Android was trash in 2015.
+The software is portable, I even wanted to compile it on android native before understanding that Android was trash in 2015.
-I do ont know the state of Android native now but I would not try to know.
+I do not know the state of Android native now but I would not try to know.
-I used OpenCL, and OpenCL is a semi failure because of a voluntary lack of support from the industry.
+I used OpenCL, and OpenCL while technically sound is a semi-failure because of a voluntary lack of support from the industry.

-The application is made of TCP/IP servers using protocol buffers.
+The application is made of TCP/IP servers using protocol buffers, meaning that when you open a window, you start an app connecting to the main app in tcpip.
 You could run each window on another machine.
-And this was really crasy.
+The idea was to disctribute music sheet to tablets.
+And the way I implemented it, was really crasy.

 ## Command to build it: